 Ever since OpenAI made its technology available to the world, most people have been experimenting with isolated use cases.
 That might be the (in)famous ChatGPT ‘write my homework’ or DALL.E 2 ‘create an image for me’.

-In this article, we will explore the concept of M365 Copilot and discuss how your company can prepare for its arrival, while highlighting the potential industry challenges that it might raise.
+In this article, we will explore the concept of Copilot for Microsoft 365 and discuss how your company can prepare for its arrival, while highlighting the potential industry challenges that it might raise.

 Copilot leverages Microsoft’s multi-billion-dollar investment into OpenAI, providing users with a ChatGPT-driven personal assistant they can interact with, using natural language.
-M365 Copilot sits within your existing Microsoft tenant, seamlessly integrating with familiar applications including Teams, Word, Excel etc. – And with the pace of announcements from Microsoft it seems likely that all areas of M365 will receive the Copilot treatment.
+Copilot for Microsoft 365 sits within your existing Microsoft tenant, seamlessly integrating with familiar applications including Teams, Word, Excel etc. – And with the pace of announcements from Microsoft it seems likely that all areas of Copilot for Microsoft 365 will receive the Copilot treatment.

 Current Copilot Features:

-- Copilot serves as an assistant for core M365 applications such as Word, Excel, PowerPoint, Outlook, Teams, Power BI, Visio and more.
+- Copilot serves as an assistant for core Copilot for Microsoft 365 applications such as Word, Excel, PowerPoint, Outlook, Teams, Power BI, Visio and more.

 - Copilot enhances Microsoft Teams meetings allowing users to request Copilot summarise key discussion points, generate action points automatically and even analyse the ‘feel’ of the meeting through sentiment analysis.